AIxRead

 English (United States)

-A genus of flowering plants in the mint family, known for their tubular flowers and ability to stay in place when moved.
+A genus of flowering plants in the mint family, commonly known as obedient plants.